-- 1 tsp raw unfiltered apple cider vinegar (or up to 3 tsp)
+- 1 teaspoon raw unfiltered apple cider vinegar (or up to 3 tsp)

-- 1 tbsp honey (I use manuka honey)
+- 1 tablespoon honey (I use manuka honey)

 - If using fresh ginger juice or powdered ginger: combine all ingredients and mix until well incorporated.
 Serve hot and sip it like a tea.
 If using fresh ginger: Combine the peeled fresh sliced ginger and 1 1/2 cups water in a saucepan and simmer on the stovetop for 2-3 minutes.
 Remove ginger pieces, then stir in the lemon juice, cider vinegar, and honey.